This user has not added any information to their profile yet.

 There was a moment in my life where I was a sports radio host on an AM station.
 Those were fun times.
 Alongside RPGs, I am also a huge sports nerd.
 When it comes down to it, I find the number crunching in RPGs and sports to be pretty similar.
 I love me some good stats.
 I hosted the show with two fellow fanatics for about a year.
 Though not the most professional system, it did lead to me being a sports journalist, which I found I enjoyed quite a bit.
 I found writing to be very comfortable, and ever since I wanted to expand on my skills.

 Currently I am a full time employee for a big name company in the IT department.
-I have a loving fiance and three wonderful animals.
+I have a loving fiance and four wonderful animals.
 The fact that I do not have kids really helps with my gaming habits.
 I even got my fiance to play RPGs with me, and to try some of the classics that I still have in my collection.
 Most of the non RPG titles in our throng of games comes from her.
 We just recently finished Nier because she just beat Automata and had no idea the first game even existed!
 Oh, the irony.

 I am a very easy going person with a pretty positive outlook in life.
 I am very outgoing and tend to be charismatic enough to get along with any group of people I stumble upon.
 I can talk about RPGs for days, in real life or in a forum setting.
 I am excited to be able to contribute to this wonderful site and look forward to the challenges and experiences in my future.
 I feel a level up coming!